kinopablo/myfirstunrealproj/ReadMePabloMelchor.md

 ![Screen 1](https://github.com/randym/axlsx/raw/master/examples/sample.png)

-First person adventure puzzles game.
+First person adventure and puzzles game.

-Droped in the garden of a country manor you have to find the three lost gnomes while being chased by a demon.
+Dropped in the garden of a country manor you have to find the three lost gnomes while being chased by a demon.
 You are helped in this task by magical spectacles that reveal indications and clues.
-Wile you are wearing the specs, you can't see the monster chasing you.
-Luckely he is quite vocal and not very discret.
+While you are wearing the specs, you can't see the monster chasing you.
+Luckily he is quite vocal and not very discreet.

 -Workflow, process and organisation